endless-sky/endless-sky-wiki/CreatingMissions.md

         ...
 ```

-Each entry in the source or destination specification acts as a filter. **v0.9.9** introduces two "modifier" tokens, `not` and `neighbor`.
+Each entry in the source or destination specification acts as a filter.
+Two modifier tokens are introduced in **v.
+0.9.9**, `not` and `neighbor`.
 The "neighbor" modifier indicates that the associated filter must match a system that is hyperlinked with the system in question, and the "not" modifier indicates that the associated filter must not match the system in question.
 These modifiers cannot be used in the same line, but can be "children" of each other.

 ```html
 [(not | neighbor)] planet <name>...